Artist: Ravi Shankar

 Genre: Hindustani Classical

 There was a time in the mid- to late-’60s when the Western world became obsessed with Indian music.
-For better or worse, there wouldn’t have been a psychedelic era without the sitar.
+There wouldn’t have been a psychedelic era without the sitar.
 And for that we can thank Ravi Shankar.

 A direct inspiration on both John Coltrane and George Harrison, Shankar is widely regarded as the preeminent sitar god (or guru) of modern times.
 On his first recorded LP, simply titled Three Ragas, the young prodigy brings raw, passionate Hindustani classical music to a major label.

-I’m not going to pretend like I know the principles behind Indian classical, but Shankar’s lengthy solo vamps over unchanging tambura chords do remind me a lot of the principles of modal jazz.
+I’m not going to pretend like I know anything about Indian culture or its music, but Shankar’s lengthy solo vamps over unchanging tambura chords sound a lot like modal jazz.
 But I won’t pretend like I know shit about that either.

-On Three Ragas, you get all the best aspects of psychedelic music — drones, surrealism and trance-inducing atmospherics — bottled straight from the source.
+On Three Ragas, you get all the best aspects of psychedelic music — drones, surrealism, trance-inducing atmospherics — bottled straight from the source.
 This is far from a novelty LP that can only be listened to when the mood is right; Three Ragas creates the mood.